honeycombio/examples/golang-wiki-tracing/README.md

 2. To represent a unit of work within a trace as a span, add code to generate a span ID and capture the start time.
 At the **call site** of the unit of work, pass down a new request context with the newly-generated span ID as the `parentId`.
 Upon work completion, send the span with a calculated `durationMs`.
 3. Rinse and repeat.

 **Note**: Sound complicated?
-The [Honeycomb Beeline for Go](https://github.com/honeycombio/beeline-go) handles all of this propagation magic for you :)
+The [Opentelemetry for Go](https://github.com/honeycombio/opentelemetry-go) handles all of this propagation magic for you :)

 ## Usage